 Pandemona needs to be drawn from Fujin during the Fujin and Raijin boss battle.
 Pandemona is a wind elemental..
 Pandemona's most useful abilities, Spd-J & Initiative, primarily focus on increasing a characters speed.
 Initiative starts a battle with all of the player characters with a full ATB bar.
 Spd-J allows junctioning magic to speed, hasting that character in the process.

 Cerberus is the first optional GF battle of disc two.
 He is standing right in the center of Galbadia Garden's main hall.
-Cerberus does not attack, instead he casts double & triple on your party.
+Cerberus does not attack, instead he casts double & triple on the party.
 Double and Triple allow a character to cast three or two times per turn.
 Cerberus' most useful abilities are ST-Atk-J & ST-Def-Jx4.
 He has one of the best sets of junctioning abilities in the game.
+Cerberus also has the Auto-Haste ability which allows the equipped character to be in a constantly hasted state.

 Doomtrain is available at the white SeeD ship part of disc three til the end of the game.
 Certain items are required to find him including Solomon Ring, Marlboro Tentacles, Remedy, and Steel Pipes to use the ring.
 The ring must be used at Tears' Point.
 Using the ring summons Doomtrain, who will immediately join the party.
 Doomtrain is a poison elemental who casts abnormal status effects on his enemies.
 Doomtrain has the best set of junctioning abilities in FFVIII and has many useful junctioning abilities.

 Jumbo Cactuar is located on Cactuar Island, east of Centra Ruins.
 On the small island, a cactus can sometimes be seen on the world map.
 Running into it starts a battle against Jumbo Cactuar and his saucy moustache.
 Cactuar's 1000 Needles attack does 1,000 damage for every ten levels, making his max damage 10,000 and the second most powerful GF in the game, just barely breaking the 9,999 damage limit.
-Cactuar's specialties lie in his damage, making his abilities an afterthought.
+Cactuar's specialities lie in his damage, making his abilities an afterthought.
+Cactuar has access to all of the bonus abilities, which makes early acquisition of this GF a priority in runs that attempt to max out every character.

 Tonberry King is definitely the hardest GF to obtain in the game.
 In Centra Ruins, at least twenty of the difficult tonberry enemies must be slain before randomly coming into a battle with the Tonberry King.
 Tonberry King is one of the hardest boss fights in the game and he can take upwards of two hours to defeat.
 Tonberry is great to have at shops with his Familiar and Call Shop skills.
 Familiar adds rare items to all shops, while call shop brings the shop to the player.
 His Lv.
 Down and Lv.
 Up abilities are good for making a hard enemy easy, or strengthening a weak enemy for greater loot.